-Guided by the “best interest of the child” principle, the Coordinator seeks to assist citizens experiencing parental child abduction and other cross-border family disputes.
+Guided by the “best interest of the child” principle, the Coordinator works to ensure the promotion and protection of children’s rights in all EU policies and legislation.
+She seeks to assist citizens experiencing parental child abduction and other cross-border family disputes.
 She advocates closer collaboration with the judicial and administrative bodies and seeks to promote mediation in cross-border family matters.
-She also coordinates the promotion and protection of children’s rights in EU policy in the European Parliament.

 Cross-border parental child abduction

 If your child has been abducted or you have concerns this is about to happen, the European Parliament Coordinator can help you by providing information and support on what you can do to address the situation.

 If you are working in this field, e.g. if you are a judge, Central Authority, lawyer, mediator, or work for an NGO in this field, the European Parliament Coordinator would like to work with you.